AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: Numerical Results and Discussion

 \subsection{Implementation of AIC-VDS}

-The most important simulation parameters are summarized in Table \ref{table:2}.
-We consider a scenario with 10 ground sensors randomly placed within a $100~\text{m} \times 100~\text{m}$ area.
-Each sensor is configured with a maximum battery capacity of $50~\text{J}$, a transmit queue limit of 40 packets and a maximum transmit power of $100~\text{mW}$.
-In the learning configuration, each episode consists of 30 time steps.
-The simulations are performed in a customized Python 3.5 environment.
-The behavior of the UAVs is modeled according to the policies learned by the AIC-VDS framework.
-The wireless connection between UAVs and sensors is implemented using the probabilistic channel model described in Section \ref{sec4}.
-All experiments are run on a Lenovo workstation running Ubuntu 20.04 LTS, equipped with an Intel Core i5-7200U CPU @ 2.50~GHz × 4 and 16~GB RAM.
+The main simulation parameters are summarized in Tables~\ref{tab:general_params} and \ref{tab:baseline_params}.
+We consider a pipeline-monitoring scenario with 10 sensors randomly deployed over a $1000~\text{m} \times 1000~\text{m}$ area.
+Each sensor has a battery capacity of $50~\text{J}$, a data-queue capacity of 60 packets, and a maximum transmission power of $100~\text{mW}$.
+Each simulation episode comprises 30 time steps.

+The proposed AIC-VDS framework is implemented in a custom Python simulation environment.
+UAVs collect monitoring data from distributed pipeline sensors and adaptively select sensors and determine their flight velocities using the attention module and the frozen-LLM ICL mechanism.
+The UAV--sensor wireless links are modeled according to the probabilistic channel model described in Section~\ref{sec4}.
+All experiments are conducted on a Lenovo workstation running Ubuntu 20.04 LTS, equipped with an Intel Core i5-7200U CPU operating at $2.50~\text{GHz}$ and $16~\text{GB}$ of RAM.